LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 \topaz\conf\map.conf (after getting it out of the default folder).
 Save, then reboot your servers.

 \topaz\scripts\globals\settings.lua.
 Save, use the GM command !reloadglobal settings in game or reboot your servers.

+---

+## How to make a dump file with Visual Studio 2019

+(Make sure you're running your servers and you identified a crash for which you've been asked to provide a dump file.)

+Execute Visual Studio 2019 > Debug > Attach to Process... > select topaz_game.exe in the list > Attach.

+Once the crash is reproduced while being monitored by Visual Studio 2019:

+Debug > Save Dump As...

+Same steps can be made through the Task Manager:

+Right click on the taskbar > Task Manager > Processes > right click on topaz_game.exe > Create Dump File.